 - Protects personal information

-- Sometimes decreases internet speeds
+- Can decrease internet speeds

-- Illegal in some countries
+- Illegal to use in some countries due to censorship

 10 disadvantages of a VPN